Brazil dam collapse: German safety firm in court over catastrophe | DW | 28.09.2021

 German safety inspection firm TÜV Süd had inspected the dam for mining company Vale, shortly before it collapsed in January 2019.
 Plaintiffs in Munich are seeking hundreds of millions of euros in damages.

-The 2019 dam collapse near the town of Brumadinho in southeastern Brazil released millions of tons of toxic sludge that engulfed buildings, vehicles and roads
+The 2019 dam collapse released millions of tons of toxic sludge that engulfed buildings, vehicles and roads

 A class action lawsuit against the German safety inspection company TÜV Süd began on Tuesday, with plaintiffs seeking damages for the disastrous collapse of a dam in Brazil two years ago.